What is Kabunushi Soukai (Shareholders Meeting)

 The matters listed in the Corporate Law include, for example, the election and dismissal of directors, the approval of financial statements and other important documents, and amendments to the articles of incorporation.

-The powers of a shareholders meeting of a company with a board of directors are very small compared to those of a company without a board of directors.
+The powers of a shareholders meeting of a company with a board of directors are limited compared to those of a company without a board of directors.

-The reason for this limitation on the authority of the shareholders meeting is based on the idea that, where a board of directors exists, the majority of the company’s decision-making should be delegated to the “board of directors,” which is a management expert, and that only matters of particular importance to the company should be decided by the shareholders meeting.
+The reason for this limitation on the authority of the shareholders meeting is based on the idea that, where a board of directors exists, the majority of the company’s decision-making should be delegated to the “board of directors,” who are experts in management, and that only matters of particular importance to the company should be decided by the shareholders meeting.

 Invitation to Shareholders Meeting